- Ch. 1-4

 Try to make more time available during the first few weeks of reading when there will be more background to cover.
 It is important to make a good beginning.
 After a while, an hour each week ought to be enough time.

 Always of course have your Bible with you.
+The Gospel has many quotations and allusions to other passages in the Bible, especially the Old Testament.
 Part of our reading will aim to help us to get used to thumbing through the Bible and getting to know your way around.
 The Bible itself is often the best interpreter of the Bible.

-Our first step will be an overview of the Gospel.
+Our first step will be an overview of the whole Gospel.
 There are many signs that Matthew the evangelist planned his Gospel carefully.
-A sound reading of the Gospel needs to be based on the evangelist's own framework.
-We need to be aware of that framework even as we begin our reading.
+A sound reading of the Gospel must be based on the evangelist's own framework.
+We need to discover that framework before we begin our reading.